embriand/prototypes.gardenflow.io/remotion-videos/VOICEOVER_SCRIPT_EN.md

 ---

 ### 0:07.5 - 0:12 (Scene 3: Plant Selection)
-**Text**: "First, select the plant family, for example tomatoes, then indicate the order and quantity."
+**Text**: "Select the plant family, like tomatoes, then the order and quantity."

 **Notes**:
-- Emphasis on "First"
+- Concise and direct
-- Light pause after "family"
+- Natural flow without pauses

 ---